 What’s a Good Fitbit Stress Management Score?
 How to Know

-April has been designated as Stress Awareness Month.
-The intent of this global month-long event is to improve understanding of the causes and symptoms of stress, as well the importance of prioritizing stress relief and mitigation as part of a healthy lifestyle that includes generous levels of mental self-care.
+Stress Awareness Month is all about improving understanding of the causes and symptoms of stress.
+It also encourages us to focus on prioritizing stress relief and mitigation as part of a healthy lifestyle that includes generous levels of mental self-care.
+Many of us rely on our Fitbits to track many of our personal health metrics.
 Today, we discuss what makes for a good Fitbit stress management score, and how to reduce stress and improve your score.

 Stress is Everywhere!